The day that never ended

 At a polling station on Calvert Street NW, voters got free chips and salsa from a food truck whose windshield was plastered with “Democracy is Delicious.”

-“The only issue, as far as I was concerned, was getting rid of Trump and his enablers,” said Morton Lebow, a 94-year-old retired civil servant, outside the Omni Shoreham Hotel near Dupont Circle.
+“The only issue, as far as I was concerned, was getting rid of Trump and his enablers,” said Morton Lebow, a 94-year-old retired civil servant, outside the Omni Shoreham Hotel.
 Lebow, who had already mailed in his ballot, characterized his vote for Joe Biden as nothing less than a vote for democracy itself.
 “We have an authoritarian person who is trying to win a second term.
 And if he won a second term I think it would be a disaster.”

 Around 5 p.m.
 Cora Masters Barry walked out of the polling place for precinct 122 in Southeast D.C. wearing a plastic face shield and black sweatshirt that spelled out “NOW IS THE TIME” in red glittering letters.
-Only 41 people, or 1.76 percent of the precinct, voted for Trump in 2016, and Barry thought the current turnout and excitement rivaled her former husband Marion’s comeback election for mayor, or Barack Obama’s first presidential campaign .
+Only 41 people, or 1.76 percent of the precinct, voted for Trump in 2016, and Barry thought the current turnout and excitement rivaled her then-husband Marion’s comeback election for mayor, or Barack Obama’s first presidential campaign.

 “Two hours ago, a calm came over me,” said Barry, on her way to drop off snacks at other polling places.
 “As a political scientist, I can’t deny the data.
 We’re going to be all right.”

-On the top steps of the Lincoln Memorial at sunset, two couples from Springfield, Mo., enjoyed the mauve twilight settling around the National Mall.
+On the top steps of the Lincoln Memorial at sunset, two couples from Springfield, Mo., enjoyed the mauve twilight settling around the Mall.
 They weren’t preoccupied by the election, or rushing back to their hotel to watch the news.

-“I have peace about this because I believe God’s in control,” said Patricia Miller, a grandmother who voted for Trump before their road trip to the capital.
+“I have peace about this because I believe God’s in control,” said Patricia Miller, a grandmother who voted for Trump before her road trip to the capital.
 “I thank the Lord there’s no riots yet.
 Because we have to walk back.”

 There would be no riots.
-There would only be a slow slide into anxiety and weirdness, with snow plows and salt trucks blocking off the roads around the White House.
+There would only be a slow slide into anxiety and weirdness, with snowplows and salt trucks blocking off the roads around the White House.
 Much of downtown D.C. was 9/11 silent, apart from Black Lives Matter Plaza, the block party of resistance on Trump’s doorstep.
 The president has indeed built a wall, though it’s financed by U.S. taxpayers and surrounds his temporary residence.
-The black barricades have been turned by citizens into a wall of witness to the death of Black people at the hands of police, and a bulletin board of cursings directed at Trump.
+The black barricades have been turned by citizens into a wall of witness to the death of Black people at the hands of police, and a bulletin board of curses directed at Trump.

-On Tuesday night there, the anti-fascists argued with the “Jesus Saves” people.
-A potpurri of weed, spray paint and grilled cheese wafted on the chilly air.
+On Tuesday night there, the antifascists argued with the “Jesus Saves” people.
+A potpourri of weed, spray paint and grilled cheese wafted on the chilly air.
 Chuck Todd was projected on the plywood covering the Motion Picture Association of America, at 16th and I streets NW.
 People danced to Luther Vandross and Prince.
 They sat in McPherson Square and stared dumbly at a big-screen projection of muted CNN coverage as go-go music clattered.

 The mild crowd began to thin at 11 p.m.
 There was nothing yet to celebrate or rage at.
 A group of Biden campaign aides watched returns on a D.C. rooftop, where the mood was anxious until the alcohol began to kick in.
 “I can’t say that anything right now is shocking to us,” one aide said, even as a great deal of Twitter seemed to be shocked by the polls being off yet again.